Discover Adaptive JPEG Quantization Tables and Save Yourself From Headaches!

 Reading time: 5 min

 Welcome to this week’s tip, dear friends!
-Today we’ll use Amped Authenticate to go through a peculiar sample case: we’ll deal with a digital camera that supports adaptive JPEG quantization tables.
+Today we’ll use Amped Authenticate to go through a peculiar sample case.
+We will deal with a digital camera that supports adaptive JPEG quantization tables.
 It’s something that is not so often out there, so keep reading and don’t miss this opportunity!

-Despite the fact that the powerful High-Efficiency Image Format (HEIF) is seriously entering the game in these months, JPEG is still the undisputed leader in terms of pervasiveness.
-This is why Amped Authenticate dedicates several tools and filters to the analysis of traces and artifacts introduced by the JPEG compression.
+The powerful High-Efficiency Image Format (HEIF) is seriously entering the game in these months.
+JPEG, however, is still the undisputed leader in terms of pervasiveness.
+One key reason is the role of JPEG quantization in enabling efficient image compression while maintaining visual quality.
+This is a feature that remains crucial in forensic analysis.
+This is why Amped Authenticate dedicates several tools and filters to the analysis of traces and artifacts introduced by JPEG compression.

-As Authenticate users know well, JPEG quantization tables (QTs) are an important asset for image forensics, and we recently dedicated another tip to the subject (Where Are You From?
-Learn How to Investigate Which Camera Model Took an Image Using Exif Metadata and JPEG Quantization Tables).
+As Authenticate users know well, JPEG quantization tables (QTs) are an important asset for image forensics.
+We recently dedicated another article to the subject, titled “Where Are You From?
+Learn How to Investigate Which Camera Model Took an Image Using Exif Metadata and JPEG Quantization Tables“.
 The key point is that most cameras use a limited set of QTs, which is often typical of that camera model or brand.
-For example, as you can see below, an image captured with an iPhone 11 Pro is stored using QTs that are shared by Apple devices and not by others.
+For example, as you can see below, an image captured with an iPhone 11 Pro is stored using QTs shared by Apple devices and not by others.

-Now, let’s assume you have been asked to investigate the integrity of the image available at this address https://pbase.com/soesterknollen/image/76374039.
+Now, let’s assume you have been asked to investigate the integrity of the image available at this address.
+One of the key forensic techniques for assessing image integrity is analyzing its JPEG quantization properties.

 We load the image in Authenticate and anxiously head to the File Format filter: